Xentrk/x3mRouting/README.md

 ````

 ### VPN Client Routing
-Use this approach to route traffic to a VPN Client.
+Use this approach to route IPSET traffic to a VPN Client.

 #### ASN Method